navshri7/anlp-project/README.md

 1.  **`preprocess.py`**: Place your raw dataset files in a designated folder.
 Run this script to perform initial cleaning and normalization.
     ```bash
-    # (Example usage, please adapt to your script's arguments)
     python preprocess.py --data_dir path/to/raw/data
     ```
 2.  **`merge.py`**: This script merges multiple cleaned data files into a single corpus.
     ```bash
-    # (Example usage, please adapt to your script's arguments)
     python merge.py --input_dir path/to/cleaned/data --output_file merged_data.json
     ```
 3.  **`partition.py`**: This script splits the merged corpus into two sets:
     *   `pre_training/`: Data used to train the baseline `model_backbone`.
     *   `post_training/`: Data used to fine-tune the `memory_transformer`.
     ```bash
-    # (Example usage, please adapt to your script's arguments)
     python partition.py --input_file merged_data.json
     ```
 After these steps, your directory should contain `pre_training` and `post_training` folders, each with `data_train.json`, `data_val.json`, and `data_test.json`.